 Vineyard and Winery Loans

-Vineyard and Winery financing are Farm Plus Financial’s specialty.
-Our experienced team has secured vineyard and winery financing for numerous vineyards across the United States.
-If you are seeking a loan for a purchase, refinancing for a better rate or term, or seeking capital to cover day-to-day operating costs, FarmLoans.com has been your trusted lender for over 15 years.
+Winery and vineyard financing are Farm Plus Financial’s specialty.
+Our experienced team has secured winery and vineyard loans for numerous vineyards across the United States.
+If you are seeking vineyard financing for a purchase, refinancing for a better rate or term, or seeking capital to cover day-to-day operating costs, FarmLoans.com has been your trusted lender for over 15 years.

 Given the importance of vineyards and wineries to the economy, it is understandable that farmers, financial institutions, and state agricultural organizations would be deeply concerned with the financial health and well-being of farmland, vineyards, and wineries.
 Unlike traditional farms, vineyards are inextricably linked to the health of the wine market.
 As such, appraising and valuing these properties requires evaluating the strength of the nation’s wineries.

 Each vineyard is unique, as such, the appraisal process may vary.

 Additionally, there is a difference between selling grapes wholesale versus producing for your own winery.
 Your specific circumstances may warrant alternative appraisal methods.